 Instrument % has exceeded the maximum allowed accumulations (2000)

-OpenTelemetry provides a way to reduce cardinality client side using Views and is the recommended path to fix these issues.
+The OpenTelemetry SDK allows you to configure its cardinality limits.
+OpenTelemetry also provides a way to reduce cardinality client side using Views and is the recommended path to fix these issues.
 Another option is to explore exporting your OTLP metrics using Delta temporality which can help save on memory.

 During translation, we also loosely enforce metric cardinality limits that are based on your metric entitlements as a system protection.
 Rather than enforcing the limit per day, as we do with rollups, this limit is enforced as the number of concurrent timeseries being tracked.
 Once there are too many concurrent unique metric timeseries, we will drop new incoming timeseries until an old one ages out (see Stale data).